Have you thought about working within prison mental health services?

 We would welcome candidates to contact and arrange a visit to the prison or an informal discussion.

 Please see attached job description and person specification for further details on responsibilities.

 Person Specification Qualification Essential

-- RNMH,/RNLD and current professional registration with NMC
+- RNMH,/RNLD or registered practitioner, current professional registration with NMC or relevant professional body.

 - Evidence of Continuing Professional Development.

 - MIP, FLIP, ENB 998 Teaching & Assessing in Clinical Practice or City & Guilds 730 Teaching in Adult Education (within agreed timescales)

 - Recognised sign-off mentor or must be achieved within agreed timescale.